Oil prices rise on supply cuts and political tensions in Saudi Arabia

 Saudi Arabia plans to cut crude exports by 120,000 barrels per day in December from November, slashing allocations to all regions, a spokesman for the energy ministry told Reuters.

-Several traders said prices got a boost from unconfirmed rumours that Saudi King Salman would relinquish the throne to his son Crown Prince Mohammed Bin Salman.
-Similar rumours were spread in September and October.
+Several traders said prices got a boost from unconfirmed rumors that Saudi King Salman would relinquish the throne to his son Crown Prince Mohammed Bin Salman.
+Similar rumors were spread in September and October.

 Prices got a boost this week from a crackdown on corruption by the Saudi crown prince.
 Still, traders expressed caution that the oil price rally may have run its course after pushing up Brent more than 40 percent since July.